ProtonMail/proton-python-client/doc/srp.rst

 protocol.
 A comprehensive description of the SRP protocol is contained in the :ref:`protocol-description` section.

 The *User* & *Verifier* constructors, as well as the *create_salted_verification_key()* function, accept optional arguments to specify which hashing algorithm and prime number arguments should be used during the authentication process.
 These options may be used to tune the security/performance tradeoff for an application.
 Generally speaking, specifying arguments with a higher number of bits will result in a greater level of security.
 However, it will come at the cost of increased computation time.
-The parameters passed to the *User* and *Verifier* constructors must exactly match those passed to *create_salted_verification_key()*
+The default values of SHA1 hashes and 2048 bit prime numbers strike a good balance between performance and security.
+These values should be sufficient for most applications.
+Regardless of which values are used, the parameters passed to the *User* and *Verifier* constructors must exactly match those passed to *create_salted_verification_key()*

 .. _constants: